Arizona teen Alicia Navarro suddenly walks into Montana police station almost 4 years after vanishing

 Alicia Navarro, 18, of Glendale, showed up alone this week in a small town about 40 miles from the Canadian border and identified herself, according to police in Glendale, a Phoenix suburb.

-Police said in a statement that, "Through our interviews, along with family members, we are confident that the now 18-year-old young lady is indeed Alicia Navarro."
+Police said in a statement, "Through our interviews, along with family members, we are confident that the now 18-year-old young lady is indeed Alicia Navarro."

 Her disappearance sparked a massive search that included the FBI.